maphew/zadam-trilium-wiki/Template.md

 From the visual perspective template can define a `#iconClass` and `#cssClass` attributes so that all e.g. books are shown with a particular icon and CSS style.

 You can check out the concept in the [[demo document|Document#demo-document]] in e.g. [[Relation map]], [[Task manager]] or [[Day notes]].

+See also [[default note title]] which allows you to create templates for note titles.
+Note templates and title templates can be combined by creating a `#titleTemplate` for a template note.